Structural Attention-Based Recurrent Variational Autoencoder for Highway Vehicle Anomaly Detection: Conclusions and future work

 \section{Conclusions and future work}

 In this paper, we propose a novel framework for anomaly detection with an unsupervised recurrent VAE network conditioned on structured environment information and vehicle interactions.
-We show that modeling this structured information is imperative to having high accuracy over a wide range of anomaly types.
-Furthermore, we have identified that our stochastic Koopman operator enforces interpretable propagation of the latent space using the lane embeddings.
-Several areas for possible future study include: \textbf{(1)} applying SABeR methods to real-world trajectory datasets containing anomalies, \textbf{(2)} combining the anomaly detector with a vehicle controller, \textbf{(3)} using raw sensor data rather than processed ground truth positions of vehicles for anomaly detection, and \textbf{(4)} performing user studies on preferences for notification and handling of anomalies.
+We show that modeling this structured information is imperative to having high accuracy over a wide range of anomaly types and study the interpretability of the architecture.
+Future work includes using raw sensor data for detection and integrating with a vehicle controller.

-\begin{acks} We thank Julian Wiederer for providing access to the MAAD dataset and assisting with baseline code.
+\begin{acks} We thank Julian Wiederer for providing access to the MAAD dataset and Kaushik Balakrishnan for insightful discussions.
 This work utilizes resources supported by the National Science Foundation’s Major Research Instrumentation program, grant $\#1725729$, as well as the University of Illinois at Urbana-Champaign. \end{acks}